JamesFrost/twitch-stream/README.md

 #### ```done``` (optional)
 Called when a connection has been made.
 Is passed a <a href="https://github.com/slate/slate-irc">slate-irc</a> client object.
 The stream can be manipulated through this object e.g. joining channels, leaving channels etc.

+The interface this object presents is the same as the <a href="https://github.com/slate/slate-irc/blob/master/docs.md#client">slate-irc client</a>, however all slate-irc client functions that do not have a callback now have an optional callback as the last parameter.

+This is because the client object enforces <a href="https://github.com/justintv/Twitch-API/blob/master/IRC.md#command--message-limit">the rate limit</a>; commands sent through the client that are over the rate limit are queued (first in, first out) and executed at a later point in time.
+When the command is executed, the callback is fired.
 ## License
 MIT